 “Exactly Like You.”
-Lyrics by Dorothy Fields, music by Jimmy McHugh (1930).
-Recorded in London c. mid-August 1930 by Elsie Carlisle (under the musical direction of Jay Wilbur).
-Imperial 2318.
+Words by Dorothy Fields, music by Jimmy McHugh (1930).
+Recorded in London in August 1930 by Elsie Carlisle under the musical direction of Jay Wilbur.
+Imperial 2318 mx.
+5448-2.

-Personnel: Jay Wilbur dir. / Jack Miranda-cl / Eric Siday-vn / Harry Jacobson-p-cel / Len Fillis-g / sb / d
+Personnel: Jay Wilbur dir. / Jack Miranda-cl / Eric Siday-vn / Harry Jacobson-p-cel / Len Fillis-g / sb

-On Februrary 25, 1930, impresario Lew Leslie opened his International Revue on Broadway.
-One would have expected a show backed by the mastermind of the wildly popular Blackbirds revues, choreographed by Busby Berkeley, and with lyrics by Dorothy Fields and music by Jimmy McHugh to be quite a success, but it had a surprisingly short run of 95 performances, the last being on May 17.
-The lasting legacy of the well-funded flop consists of two Fields/McHugh tunes, “On the Sunny Side of the Street,” introduced by Harry Richman, and “Exactly Like You,” sung in the revue by Richman and British actress Gertrude Lawrence.
+On February 25, 1930, Broadway writer and producer Lew Leslie opened his International Revue at the Majestic Theatre in New York City.
+One would have expected a show backed by the mastermind of the wildly popular Blackbirds revues, choreographed by Busby Berkeley, and with music by Dorothy Fields and Jimmy McHugh, to be quite a success, but it had a comparatively short run of 95 performances, the last being on May 17, 1930.
+The lasting legacy of this well-funded flop consists of two songs: “On the Sunny Side of the Street,” introduced by Harry Richman, and “Exactly Like You,” sung in the revue by Richman and British actress Gertrude Lawrence.

 “Exactly Like You” saw many recorded versions in 1930, some of them quite commercially successful, on both sides of the Atlantic.
-In America, in addition to Harry Richman’s record, there were versions by Roger Wolfe Kahn and His Orchestra (Libby Holman, vocalist), Merle Johnson and His Ceco Couriers, Seger Ellis, the Casa Loma Orchestra (with vocals by Jack Richmond), Sam Lanin and His Orchestra (Smith Ballew, vocalist), Ruth Etting, Grace Hayes, and Louis Armstrong (as noted earlier).
+In America, in addition to a recording by Harry Richman himself, there were versions by Roger Wolfe Kahn and His Orchestra, Merle Johnston and His Ceco Couriers, Seger Ellis, The Casa Loma Orchestra (v.
+Jack Richmond), Sam Lanin and His Orchestra (v.
+Smith Ballew), Ruth Etting, Grace Hayes, and Louis Armstrong and His Orchestra (v.
+Louis Armstrong).

 The song must have been equally popular in Britain.
-On May 26, Jack Harris and His Orchestra recorded it, but Decca rejected their version.
-Records were issued, however, by Jack Payne and His BBC Dance Orchestra (with Jack Payne himself doing the singing), Florence Oldham, Ambrose and His Orchestra (Sam Browne, vocalist, in an arrangement by Lew Stone), the Rhythmic Eight, Harry Bidgood’s Broadcasters (as Ted Summer’s Dance Devils, with Patrick Waddington as vocalist), Harry Hudson’s Radio Melody Boys (with Sam Browne), Sir Robert Peel, Bart. and His Band (with Tom Barratt as vocalist), and Nat Star and His Dance Orchestra (as Syd Kay’s Band, with vocals by Fred Douglas and Cavan O’Connor).
+A London recording was made as early as January by Lou Abelardo.
+Jack Harris and His Orchestra did a version that was rejected by Decca.
+Successful issues were made by Jack Payne and His BBC Dance Orchestra (v.
+Jack Payne), Florence Oldham, Ambrose and His Orchestra (v.
+Sam Browne), The Rhythmic Eight (directed by John Firman), Bidgood’s Broadcasters (as Ted Summer’s Dance Devils, v.
+Patrick Waddington), Harry Hudson’s Radio Melody Boys (v.
+Sam Browne), Sir Robert Peel, Bart., and His Band (v.
+Sam Browne), and Nat Star and His Dance Orchestra (as Syd Kay’s Orchestra; v.
+Fred Douglas-Cavan O’Connor).
 London-based Americans Layton and Johnstone recorded the song as a piano duet that year.